|Study location||Hungary, Győr|

 One of the following indications of English-language proficiency:

-The total number of credits needed to complete the programme is 120 credits (54 credits by compulsory courses, 30 credits by differentiated professional elective courses, 6 credits by free elective courses, 30 credits by thesis courses).
+The total number of credits needed to complete the programme is 30credits/semester.
+The courses of the programme are divided into three categories: compulsory courses, thesis courses and elective courses.
 1 credit equals one ECTS credit, and 1 credit is defined as 25 student working hours.

-After completing their studies, mechanical engineers will be able to carry out high level scientific, specified technical, IT, business and project management tasks related to conventional and up to date materials- and manufacturing technologies.
-Using their acquired knowledge, mechanical engineers will be able to both research and develop as well as design and manufacture different machines and their components.
-The master’s programme prepares students to participate in and lead projects related to materials- and manufacturing technologies.
+The aim of the study programme is to train students to become technically advanced automotive engineers.
+After completing their studies, vehicle engineers will be able to carry out high level scientific, specified technical automotive, IT, and business and project management tasks related to vehicle development, internal combustion engines and alternative drive systems.
+Using their acquired knowledge, vehicle engineers will be able to both research and develop as well as design and manufacture vehicles, engines and their components.
+The master’s programme prepares students to participate in and lead projects related to vehicles, drivelines and engines.
 Students will be also prepared to continue their studies in the PhD training programme at Széchenyi István University.

-As the training programme is partly project-oriented, students participate in and/or lead a project which can be individual or a team effort, they can be independent or interrelated.
+As the training programme is project-oriented, each semester students participate in and/or lead a project.
+Semester projects can be individual or a team effort, they can be independent or interrelated.
 This philosophy prepares students to work, cooperate, and be leaders at the international level.